Boki136/Jobbing/README.md

 - Search bar - users can search for a desired job via location, job type, company name etc.
 - Popular categories - This section offers three popular job categories, allowing the user to search for specific job type.
 - Job listing - this section shows all listed jobs, highlighting job title, company, contract type, company address, salary & one line of description.
 From here users can select "See More" button to view full job description.
 Also, as a jobseeker users can save favourite jobs which will show on their profile page.
   Additionally job listing shows how many jobs is there in total & allows only three jobs per page.
-If users searches for jobs through search function or by category "See all Jobs" filter shows allowing them to return to the full job listing.
+If users searches for jobs through the search function or by category "See all Jobs" filter shows allowing them to return to the full job listing.

 <ins>_Log in / Register Pages_</ins>